 #5 Create Tangible Rewards for Your Users Who Participate, like Stickers

 Entertainment check-ins grew by 800% in 2011 for GetGlue.com, reaching a record high of 11.5 million check-ins in August last year.
 Tangible rewards don’t have to be financial incentives, they can be small things, like sweets, stickers, cakes (thanks Neeru) even handwritten thank you notes.

 Profile completeness indicators are pretty standard, but LinkedIn.com’s profile completeness incentive is quite interesting.
 They visually communicate levels thair users need to complete with a promised reward at the end.
 In my case; 12 times the potential career opportunities.
 Thanks Linkedin, but I think I’m OK for those for now.

 #7 Reward Your Users for Creating Content or Ideas

-Every SEO I know is involved with the creation of content, be it via a content team, outsourcing or by themselves.
-Why not get your users to submit the content for you?
+User-generated content is all the rage, and rewarding audience contributors is an excellent way of building loyalty.
 We’ve just completed an exciting Gamification project with a recipe startup – needless to say their raw material is recipe submissions, so we’re helping them incentivise users who do so.
 Let’s not forget Youmoz and SEOmoz QA, excellent examples of community content contribution and participation.